Community House

 Community house Knokke-Heist

-Client City of Knokke-Heist, Caap
+Client City of Knokke-Heist

 Programme Public spaces, housing, town hall, shops, multi-purpose hall